 In certain districts within the County’s Zoning Ordinance, a site plan option is available.
 This form of Special Exception allows more flexibility in development form, use, and density than that permitted By-right in a zoning district.
 Site plan districts are written to give the County Board flexibility to approve modifications based on the individual characteristics of each site.
 In each site plan district, there are standards set forth.
-Unless otherwise stated within the site plan district, all standards within site plan districts can be modified using Zoning Ordinance Section 36.H.5.a.
+Unless otherwise stated within the site plan district, all standards within site plan districts can be modified using Zoning Ordinance Section 15.6.7.A.
 The majority of site plan review proposals are for hotel, residential, office and mixed-use development in certain high density zoning districts and typically within the Metro Station corridors.
-For more information see the Administrative Regulation 4.1.
+Learn more about preliminary, active, and recently approved site plans here, and learn more about the Administrative Regulation 4.1 here.

 Review Process and Timeline